pik-piam/remind-mfa/README.md

-# REMIND-MFA
+# REMIND MFA

-REMIND-MFA includes top-down prospective material flow analysis (MFA) models for the basic materials cement, plastics, and steel.
+REMIND MFA includes top-down prospective material flow analysis (MFA) models for the basic materials cement, plastics, and steel.
 It is designed to provide material demands and flows for the integrated assessment model REMIND, and to provide global context for the scenario analysis in the [TRANSIENCE](https://www.transience.eu/) project.

-REMIND-MFA has global coverage.
+REMIND MFA has global coverage.
 Per default, it runs in 21 world regions.
 However, due to its flexible design and [madrat](https://github.com/pik-piam/madrat)-based data input, both regional and temporal resolution can be adapted easily.

 ## Installation

-REMIND-MFA dependencies are managed with [pip](https://pypi.org/project/pip/).
+REMIND MFA dependencies are managed with [pip](https://pypi.org/project/pip/).

 To install, clone the repository and run